 Jo creating vintage finger waves on a model

-Get 1-2-1 tuition from Award Wining Hair Stylist Pam Wrigley, over 20yrs experience working with brides on their big day.
+Get 1-2-1 help tuition on our training courses from Award Wining Hair Stylist & Makeup Artist Pam Wrigley, over 20yrs experience working with brides on their big day.

 Learn how to create beautiful low, soft , relaxed buns that stay in place all day!